sslater11/hyprland-dynamic-workspaces-manager/README.md

 - Next Workspace - WindowsKey+Tab
 - Previous Workspace - WindowsKey+Shift+Tab

+## Why are you using Win+Alt and Win+Ctrl?
+I like using both Ctrl+Win keys together, and Alt+Win keys together.
+It makes launching apps and switching windows feel like the same action.

 ## Can I still use the normal workspace hotkeys 1-9?
 Yes.
 You can still use WindowsKey+1 to access the first workspace.
 You can rename this workspace and you can still switch to it using the normal workspace keybinding.